ouya/docs/marmalade.md

 ApplicationCallbacksRequestPurchase.h/cpp - Handles callbacks coming from extension to the application with the result of RequestPurchase

 ApplicationCallbacksRequestReceipts.h/cpp - Handles callbacks coming from extension to the application with the result of RequestReceipts

-ApplicationCallbacksSetDeveloperId.h/cpp - Handles callbacks for success or failure events when setting the developer id

 ApplicationProduct.h/cpp - A container to hold the ODK products that's safe to access in the Application